YouCanKeepSilence/ECG_deep_learning/README.md

 |XGBoost   | 98%  | 45%  | 82%  | 0.807 | 0.783 | 0.841 | 0.795 | 0.808 |  2.657 |

+## Conclusion
+We proved that ML algorithms able to solve this problem with accuracy about 73%, also we were right that the most accurate result was demonstrated by Convolutional Neural Net.
+Also we made up comparative table where you can see different types of accuracy, competition metrics and inference time for all tested models.
+Now we going to improve params and architecture of this net to increase accuracy of the model and reach new results.